 Patients with prosthetic valvesSafety and efficacy of Xarelto have not been studied in patients with prosthetic heart valves; therefore, there are no data to support that Xarelto 20 mg (15 mg in patients with moderate or severe renal impairment) provides adequate anticoagulation in this patient population.
 Treatment with Xarelto is not recommended for these patients.

-Dosing recommendations before and after invasive procedures and surgical interventionIf an invasive procedure or surgical intervention is required, Xarelto should be stopped at least 24 hours before the intervention, if possible and based on the clinical judgement of the physician.
-If the procedure cannot be delayed the increased risk of bleeding should be assessed against the urgency of the intervention.Xarelto should be restarted after the invasive procedure or surgical intervention as soon as possible provided the clinical situation allows and adequate haemostasis has been established as determined by the treating physician (see section 5.2).
+Dosing recommendations before and after invasive procedures and surgical interventionIf an invasive procedure or surgical intervention is required, Xarelto 20 mg should be stopped at least 24 hours before the intervention, if possible and based on the clinical judgement of the physician.
+If the procedure cannot be delayed the increased risk of bleeding should be assessed against the urgency of the intervention.Xarelto should be restarted as soon as possible after the invasive procedure or surgical intervention provided the clinical situation allows and adequate haemostasis has been established as determined by the treating physician (see section 5.2).

 Elderly populationIncreasing age may increase haemorrhagic risk (see section 5.2).

 Information about excipientsXarelto contains lactose.
 Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicinal product.